GitEvents/gitevents-mailer/README.md

 The first approach that we've thought is exporting a function which receive an options object, then it returns something that we have to define if it's a function or an object.

-For this module we've thought that options object should have as a required options:
+For this module we've thought that options object should have as required options:
 * mailer: The mailer module which implement the [Mailer API plugin](#mailer-api-plugin)
 * renderer: The renderer module which implement the [Renderer API plugin](#renderer-api-plugin)